pablopalafox/uav-autonomous-landing/README.md

 $ source devel/setup.bash
 ```

-The followin instructions correspond to the simulated environment.
+The following instructions correspond to the simulated environment.
 (Documentation for the real environment will be released soon.)

 Launch the world with both the UGV and the UAV: